FHA Guidelines On Student Loans And How It Affect DTI

-- The Mortgagee will need to state and include the borrowers monthly student loan payments which is shown on the borrower’s credit report, the borrowers student loan agreement
+- The Mortgagee will need to state and include the borrowers monthly student loan payments which are shown on the borrower’s credit report, the borrowers’ student loan agreement

-In the event if borrower’s credit report does not reflect nor show the monthly student loan debt payment, the Lender needs to include the monthly student loan debt payment which is stated in the borrower’s student loan agreement or the student loan payment statement.
+In the event, if the borrower’s credit report does not reflect nor show the monthly student loan debt payment, the Lender needs to include the monthly student loan debt payment which is stated in the borrower’s student loan agreement or the student loan payment statement.